 - Support tax and financial incentives that will encourage the growth of new and existing businesses in the County.

-- Support funding of local education and workforce training investment that matches the requirements of growing and emerging industries.
+- Support funding of local education, workforce training and employment-related investment that matches the requirements of growing and emerging industries.

 - Support legislation that eliminates the requirement that counties bear the cost of special Statewide or legislative vacancy elections.